wsssy/AttitudeToTrump/index.md

 width="100%" height="500" allowfullscreen="true"
 src="assets/img/Total_Speakers_Time_PCA_Result.html"></iframe>

+The date sequence is defined as the same as above.
+The deep colors refer to early years (i.e. 2015, 2016), while light colors refer to later years.

 From the above figure, we could observe that although different clusters had different quotes’ contents’ in early years (i.e. 2015, 2016), then, as time passed, all the clusters’ quotes’ contents tend